Thanks to all who made Summer Fishtrap 2012 a wonderful experience!

 A huge thank you to everyone who attended – participants, faculty, performers, and a special thank you to the new camp staff for their wonderful cooking and to Joe McCormack who provided the special wild salmon dinner on Saturday night.
 A good time was had by all.

-At the end of the event, I was pleased to announce that next year’s Summer Fishtrap Gathering of Writers theme will be Breaking Trail: Off the Beaten Path.
+At the end of the event, I was pleased to ounce that next year’s Summer Fishtrap Gathering of Writers theme will be Breaking Trail: Off the Beaten Path.
 Our keynote speaker will be Portland-based Cheryl Strayed, author of the best-selling memoirWild: From Lost to Found on the Pacific Crest Trail, which details her 1,100-mile hike up the Pacific Crest Trail from the Mojave Desert to northernmost Oregon; as well as the novel, Torch, and Tiny Beautiful Things, a collection of her provocative Dear Sugar columns at the online literary magazine, Rumpus.
 We are thrilled she will be joining us.
-We will announce the full workshop faculty line-up, panel discussion topics and panelists later this fall.
+We will ounce the full workshop faculty line-up, panel discussion topics and panelists later this fall.
 Dates are July 8 -14, 2013.